Dempsy/dempsy/README.md

 See the wiki for the [Documentation](https://github.com/Dempsy/Dempsy/wiki)

+Since we are updating the documentation frequently, we recommend that you watch the [Documentation issue](https://github.com/Dempsy/Dempsy/issues/23) (at the bottom of the issue page click on "Enable notifications for this issue")

 ## Current Work

 See the [issues](https://github.com/Dempsy/Dempsy/issues) list for a backlog.
 The primary tasks are currently: